• Mental Health

 Many aspects of depression are individualized, so two people with the condition may show unique signs.
 Depending on factors like age and sex, depression will look different.
 Some people may even hide their depression symptoms (also known as smiling depression) and keep their feelings inside.

-The stereotypical view of a person weeping on their couch as they lay in their bathrobe may be true for some, but other people may express their depression through powerful bouts of irritability and anger.
+The stereotypical view of a person weeping on their couch as they lay in their bathrobe may be true for some, but it’s not always easy to tell if someone is depressed.
+Some people may express their depression through powerful bouts of irritability and anger.
 They also may display a blunted affect or emotional blunting.
 Children and adolescents are more likely to display an irritable mood vs. a depressed one.

 What Depression Looks Like In Children